digital-asset/daml/ledger/daml-on-sql/README.rst

 Trust assumptions
 =================

-In *DAML on SQL*, all data is kept centrally by the operator of the deployment.
+In *DAML on PostgreSQL*, all data is kept centrally by the operator of the deployment.
 Thus, it's their responsibility to ensure that the data is treated with the appropriate care so to respect confidentiality and the applicable regulations.

-The ledger operator is advised to use the tools available to them to not divulge private user data, including those documented by PostgreSQL, to protect data at rest and using a secure communication channel between the *DAML on SQL* server and the PostgreSQL server.
+The ledger operator is advised to use the tools available to them to not divulge private user data, including those documented by PostgreSQL, to protect data at rest and using a secure communication channel between the *DAML on PostgreSQL* server and the PostgreSQL server.

 Ledger API over TLS
 ===================

-To protect data in transit and allow using the Ledger API over untrusted networks, *DAML on SQL* leverages gRPC's built-in TLS support to allow clients to verify the server's identity and encrypt the communication channel over which the Ledger API requests and responses are sent.
+To protect data in transit and over untrusted networks, the Ledger API leverages gRPC's built-in TLS support to allow clients to verify the server's identity and encrypt the communication channel over which the Ledger API requests and responses are sent.

 To enable TLS, you need to specify the private key for your server and the certificate chain via ``java -jar daml-on-sql-<version>.jar --pem server.pem --crt server.crt``.
-By default, *DAML on SQL* requires client authentication as well.
+By default, the Ledger API requires client authentication as well.
 You can set a custom root CA certificate used to validate client certificates via ``--cacrt ca.crt``.
 You can change the client authentication mode via ``--client-auth none`` which will disable it completely, ``--client-auth optional`` which makes it optional or specify the default explicitly via ``--client-auth require``.

 Ledger API Authorization
 ========================

-By default, *DAML on SQL* accepts all valid Ledger API requests.
+By default, *DAML on PostgreSQL* accepts all valid Ledger API requests.

-*DAML on SQL* allows to enable authorization, representing claims as defined by the `Ledger API authorization documentation <https://docs.daml.com/app-dev/authentication.html#authentication-claims>`__ using the `JWT <https://jwt.io/>`__ format.
+You can enable authorization, representing claims as defined by the `Ledger API authorization documentation <https://docs.daml.com/app-dev/authentication.html#authentication-claims>`__ using the `JWT <https://jwt.io/>`__ format.

 The following command line options are available to enable authorization:

 - ``--auth-jwt-rs256-crt=<filename>``.
-  *DAML on SQL* will expect all tokens to be signed with RS256 (RSA Signature with SHA-256) with the public key loaded from the given X.509 certificate file.
+  The Ledger API will expect all tokens to be signed with RS256 (RSA Signature with SHA-256) with the public key loaded from the given X.509 certificate file.
   Both PEM-encoded certificates (text files starting with ``-----BEGIN CERTIFICATE-----``) and DER-encoded certificates (binary files) are supported.

 - ``--auth-jwt-es256-crt=<filename>``.
-  *DAML on SQL* will expect all tokens to be signed with ES256 (ECDSA using P-256 and SHA-256) with the public key loaded from the given X.509 certificate file.
+  The Ledger API will expect all tokens to be signed with ES256 (ECDSA using P-256 and SHA-256) with the public key loaded from the given X.509 certificate file.
   Both PEM-encoded certificates (text files starting with ``-----BEGIN CERTIFICATE-----``) and DER-encoded certicates (binary files) are supported.

 - ``--auth-jwt-es512-crt=<filename>``.
-  *DAML on SQL* will expect all tokens to be signed with ES512 (ECDSA using P-521 and SHA-512) with the public key loaded from the given X.509 certificate file.
+  The Ledger API will expect all tokens to be signed with ES512 (ECDSA using P-521 and SHA-512) with the public key loaded from the given X.509 certificate file.
   Both PEM-encoded certificates (text files starting with ``-----BEGIN CERTIFICATE-----``) and DER-encoded certificates (binary files) are supported.

 - ``--auth-jwt-rs256-jwks=<url>``.
-  *DAML on SQL* will expect all tokens to be signed with RS256 (RSA Signature with SHA-256) with the public key loaded from the given `JWKS <https://tools.ietf.org/html/rfc7517>`__ URL.
+  The Ledger API will expect all tokens to be signed with RS256 (RSA Signature with SHA-256) with the public key loaded from the given `JWKS <https://tools.ietf.org/html/rfc7517>`__ URL.

 .. warning::